 For me, this may be one of the toughest things to do consistently.
 I was so accustomed to judging success by wins and losses that I missed the importance of the plays that net the final result.
 When I began making mental notes of 3rd down distances, I was able to successfully lengthen my opponent's while shortening my own throughout the course of a game.
 While this minor success may not have always translated to wins, it was a positive tangible goal.
 Now I focus on turnovers, time of possession, special teams, and 3rd down distances as my path to victory because they are where I can be most successful.

 10. Rinse and Repeat

 Players that make it to step 9 will be more aware of the entirety of the competitive Madden experience.
 Namely that winning a single game of Madden may be a fluke, but winning consistently is not an accident.
-As a cycle of self-awareness, this process of self study has done me much good in the past 7 years.
+As a cycle of self-awareness, this process of self study has done me much good over the course of my Madden career.

 It has enlightened me to a level that allows me to enjoy all of my games - including against cheesers.
 My background in historical football tactics teaches that most Madden 'cheese' strategies are really OLD football strategies that have little been seen in the modern era.
 When faced with an old strategy, it sometimes requires strategy that is equally as old to combat it.
 I just go back to the era when 'cheese' was standard NFL play and revert to the strategies from the era.

 Using this cycle I've developed into a much better player than I was years ago.
 I fully expect to be a better player next year than I am now.
 Understand that it's a process and you to will have more success and more blissful Madden games.